 cutting unwanted roads right away.
 This reflex stays with you no matter what

 language you are programming in, and will make you a better Java or C programmer.

 Now, Coq is doing that at an extreme.
 You have to write proofs.
 Writing a non-trivial Coq program and proving it correct is hard and verbose; this is an excellent exercise of thought discipline.
 Every inference should be explicitly stated.

-Surely, you might ask, why can’t I just do more mathematics?
-It is indeed right, that building mathematical proofs as we are doing in e.g. calculus is aimed at the same competences.
-However, using automated proof assistant makes the exercise much more effective by constantly checking your proof and punishing you if you forget a corner case here and there.
+Surely, you might ask, why can't I just do more mathematics?
+It is indeed right, that building mathematical proofs as we are doing in e.g. calculus is aimed at developing the same skills.
+However, using automated proof assistant makes this exercise much more efficient because of the feedback look.
+Your proof is being constantly checked and the prover does not allow you to complete it if you forget a corner case here and there.
 Such proofs are also much more verbose, because of being highly formal.